 For example, one kind of groove that is common in architecture is error handling strategy.
 Whether you handle errors by returning error codes or throwing exceptions is part of your architecture.
 In practice, most teams will choose one error handling mechanism as the dominant approach, the other as the subordinate approach, because you often need to use both.
 Among the roles of the architect is choosing the dominant approach to error handling, keeping the flame of the dominant approach, and educating the team on when the subordinate approach is an acceptable alternative.
 That's one aspect of the architect's job, and that's a social role.

 Conversely, you can tell when a system hasn't had an

 handling, naming, and so on.
 In a system I'm working on right

 a unique identifier column named

-id, other tables have a
+id, other tables

 have a unique identifier column named

 name>id, and other tables do something completely

 different.
 So table

 foo would have a